Qustodio Review: Is It the Best Parental Control App in 2024?

 The Calls & Messages feature is available on iOS and Android, and you need to manually set it up — luckily, Qustodio provides easy-to-follow guides that show you what to do.
 I configured this feature on my Android device, and it only took me around 3–4 minutes to do it.
 I also asked a coworker to test it on his iOS devices, and he said it only took him about 5 minutes to do it.

 But because the feature is fairly invasive, the setup process involves platform-specific steps and requirements.
 To monitor an Android device, you’ll have to download the Qustodio kids app directly from Qustodio’s website — the Google Play version of the Qustodio app doesn’t support this feature.
-And to monitor your kid’s calls and messages on an iPhone, you need to have a Mac device as the feature isn’t available on the App Store version of Qustodio’s parent app.
+And to monitor your kid’s calls and messages on an iPhone, you need to have a Mac or a Windows device to connect it to as the feature isn’t available on the App Store version of Qustodio’s parent app.

 The Calls & Messages works really well and there are no bugs — it correctly blocks or allows calls according to the rules you set, and it always displays the contents of text messages (you can keep track of all of that in Qustodio’s activity reports).
 On iPhone, you’ll also be able to see your child’s FaceTime and WhatsApp calls and who your child is texting on iMessages.